Texas und Seine Revolution: Background

-Plot
+Narrative

 Both the German version and the Bartholomae translation begin with a chapter describing Mexico before 1835.
 This is omitted from the Churchill translation, likely due to its extreme anti-clerical content.
 Chapter two marks Ehrenberg's arrival in New Orleans, a city abuzz with news of the newly declared Texas Revolution.
 On October 11, Ehrenberg attended a rally, organized by Adolphus Sterne, in support of the Texians in their fight against Mexico.
 The next day, Ehrenberg enlisted in the volunteer militia company which became known as the New Orleans Greys for the color of the uniforms that they wore.

 The Greys were divided into two companies.
 Ehrenberg was assigned to one led by Captain Thomas H. Breece.
 He detailed his company's travel upriver to Natchitoches, Louisiana, where they began their overland journey to Texas.
 Ehrenberg participated in the Siege of Bexar, was briefly part of the Matamoros Expedition, and then joined the garrison stationed at Goliad under James Fannin.
 Following the Battle of Coleto, Ehrenberg served as translator in Fannin's surrender negotiations.
 When Mexican troops were ordered to execute the Texian prisoners at the Goliad Massacre, Ehrenberg was one of a very few men to survive.

 Ehrenberg wandered the countryside for several days.
 Unable to find food, Ehrenberg approached Mexican troops and claimed to be a Prussian traveler who needed protection.
 He traveled with the Mexican army for several weeks before escaping with another Texian shortly after the Mexican defeat at the Battle of San Jacinto on April 21.

 Publication history

-German

-Ehrenberg's memoir was published in Leipzig, Germany by Otto Wigand in 1843 as Texas un Seine Revolution.
+Ehrenberg's memoir was published in Leipzig, Germany by Otto Wigand in 1843 as Texas und Seine Revolution.
 It was reprinted without text changes in 1844 as Der Freiheitskampf in Texas im Jahre 1836 and in 1845 as Fahrten und Schicksale eines Deutschen in Texas.

-Bartholomae translation
+English translations

 Ehrenberg's book was first translated into English in 1925 by Edgar William Bartholomae as his master's thesis at the University of Texas at Austin.
 Bartholomae received his degree in history, not German, and his graduating committee did not include any professors from the foreign language department.
 Historian James Crisp notes several glaring discrepancies between the original German and Bartholomae's version and describes it as a "clumsy translation".
 Only excerpts of Bartholomae's translation have been published.
 Passages have been quoted in various scholarly works since the 1920s.